DreymaR/BigBagKbdTrix/README.md

 			- Relative to popular newer layouts, Colemak generally has many nice rolls, which feels nice and flowy.
 			- On the downside though, more rolls usually leads to more suboptimal patterns such as redirects/pinballs.
 	- If really set on venturing past Colemak, you could try out Gralmak.
-		- Graphite/Gralmak is new and very good, and has similarities with familiar layouts (row/column assignments, punctuation etc).
+		- Graphite/Gralmak is new and very well-optimized, while keeping similarities with familiar layouts (row/column assignments, punctuation etc).
 		- Even if you end up wanting even more radical optimization, it can still be a useful stepping-stone.
 		- If after learning Gralmak for a while, you still want to proceed: Go on to full Graphite(-HB) or similar.
-		- On a side note, `YOU` isn't optimal on either: A redirect (QWERTY `O;I`) on Colemak; a lateral stretch (QWERTY `JOP`) on Graphite/Gralmak.
 	- It's actually really hard to assess a new layout fairly, unless you're an expert – and even then.
 		- Every layout has its strong and weak points.
 You'll feel some good things but ignore some bad ones, and vice versa.
-		- It'll take time to understand a layout's choices.
+		- It'll take time to understand a layout's features.
 Especially when they affect typing flow, which you won't have at first.
 		- Before you are up to speed, it's not easy to notice what works and what doesn't at your full speed.
 			- Not all of us will ever type really fast!
+So there's that, too.
 			- If something's mostly noticeable at above, say, 120 WPM and like me you'll probably never get there, what then?
 		- What you know beforehand will influence your experience.
+		- On a side note, `YOU` isn't optimal on either: A redirect (QWERTY `O;I`) on Colemak; a lateral stretch (QWERTY `JOP`) on Graphite/Gralmak.
+		- Another example: The `EU` bigram is an uncomfortable SFB on both, worse on Graphite/Gallium (ring, vs middle finger on Cmk).
+Luckily not too common.
 	- Casuanoob @ the Cmk Discord dixit (2025-02-01):
 		- Take notes of pain points and annoyances about the layout while getting up to 60 WPM, imo, and make a decision between there and 100.
 		- Personally, I ended up making decision points at 80 WPM.